ewindso/ios-parse-titanium-module/README.md

-iOS Parse Module for Appcelerator Titanium
+iOS Parse.com Module for Appcelerator Titanium
 ===========================================
 Make sure your tiapp.xml has this: